amishachand7/Fake-News-Prediction/README.md

 📈 Model Performance

-The accuracy of the model is displayed after training, typically around X% (varies based on dataset and training).
+The accuracy of the model is displayed after training, typically around 84.51% (varies based on dataset and training).

 🚀 Future Improvements

 🔹 Implement Deep Learning models like LSTMs for better accuracy.
 🔹 Improve preprocessing with lemmatization instead of stemming.
 🔹 Deploy the model using Flask or FastAPI for real-world applications.

-👨‍💻 Author

 This project was developed as part of a machine learning study and aims to contribute to fake news detection research.